As promised in my New Home design article, here are some Girl’s Room Ideas inspired by my daughter’s bedroom.

 I also intended to purchase or make some baskets for her to place between the shelves.

-In the space between the bed and the study table, I place a rug and an upright standing Ikea MALA whiteboard / black chalkboard for her to write or draw on.
+In the space between the bed and the study table, I placed a rug and an upright standing Ikea MALA whiteboard / black chalkboard for her to write or draw on.

 The Heart Chenille Valentine Pillow on the floor was made by me for Valentine’s Day last year.
 Perhaps adding a beanbag would be a good place for her to sit and read.